jackhwl/React/ReactTheCompleteGuide2025/Readme.md

   - More Examples: When to use refs & state
   - Sharing State Across Components
   - Enhancing the Demo app result modal
+  - Closing the modal via the ESC key